patrickpitre28/IntroToDSX-WML/README.md

-# DSX Cloud Introduction To DSX and WML
+# Itroduction To DSX Cloud and WML

 **Objective**